Chanel restricts sales to Russians abroad amid Ukraine war - NewsBreak

 Chanel restricts sales to Russians abroad amid Ukraine war

-PARIS (AP) — Luxury fashion brand Chanel says it has stopped selling its clothes, perfumes and other luxury goods to Russian customers abroad if they plan to take the products back home — a bold response to Moscow’s invasion of Ukraine that some say goes too far.
+Luxury fashion brand Chanel says it has stopped selling its clothes, perfumes and other luxury goods to Russian customers abroad if they plan to take the products back home — a bold response to Moscow’s invasion of Ukraine .

-The move, which some Russians have decried, comes after the Parisian company shuttered its boutiques in Russia.
-Many companies across all industries have halted business in the country in response to the war.

-This further step, Chanel said Wednesday, is simply a case of complying with trade sanctions imposed on Russia by the European Union, Switzerland and others that prohibit transactions with designated individuals.
+This further step, Chanel says, is simply a case of complying with trade sanctions imposed on Russia by the European Union , Switzerland and others that prohibit transactions with designated individuals.

-“The most recent EU and Swiss sanction laws include a prohibition on the ‘sale, supply, transfer or export, directly or indirectly, of luxury goods to any natural or legal person, entity or body in Russia or for use in Russia,’” Chanel said in a statement.

 It concerns products valued at over 300 euros ($328) — which is the majority of Chanel's design output.